Florida Set to Play Richmond in Orange Bowl Classic - ESPN 98.1 FM - 850 AM WRUF

 Up Next

-Following their game against the Spiders, the Gators face the East Carolina Pirates Dec.
-14 at 7 p.m.
-EST.
+Following their game against the Spiders, the Gators face the East Carolina Pirates on Dec.
+14 at 7 p.m. in Lakeland.